-tion on location of air barriers, vapor retarders and weather resistive barriers).
-However, there are cases where an air barrier can prevent moisture permeance as well as resist penetration of liquid water.
-Vapor retarders and weather-resistive barriers serve these functions primarily.
+Air barriers are designed to prevent the movement of air through the building exterior walls.
+In many cases, the air barriers should not prevent moisture permeance.
+However, there are cases where an air barrier can prevent moisture permeance as well resist penetration of liquid water.
+These functions are primarily served by vapor retarders and weather-resistive barriers.